kiedanski/rsync-usb-plug-in/README.md

 ## Usage

-The first thing that you need to do is to open the ``ariables` file and change the values in there to reflect your own device.
+The first thing that you need to do is to open the `variables` file and change the values in there to reflect your own device.

 There are a couple of commands that can be used to get information about your usb device: